-I grew up in Bensonhurst, Brooklyn and graduated Cum Laude from Albany State University as an English Major.
+I grew up in Bensonhurst, Brooklyn, graduated from Albany State University and then received an MA in Journalism from New York University.

 I joined the launch team of Stuff in 1998 and worked as an editorial assistant, staff writer and associate editor there for four years.
 I went on to work as a senior level editor at Ramp and Men’s Fitness.
 I then switched gears from men’s monthlies to women’s gossip and entertainment weeklies with stints at Life & Style and Star.
 I have also written hundreds of freelance articles for a wide spectrum of publications and websites.